Brinton Lykes

 M. Brinton Lykes (born 1949) is an American psychologist who has established a reputation for her work on psychosocial effects of state-sponsored terror and organized violence.

 Life

 Lykes originally hailed from New Orleans.
 She obtained her first BA degree from Hollins University before proceeding to Harvard University where she obtained an M.Div. in Applied Theology.
 She obtained a Ph.D. in Community Psychology from Boston College.

 Lykes has worked at Boston College since 1992 where she was promoted from assistant professor to full professor in the Lynch School of Education.
 She has held various posts including department chair and Associate Dean.

 Work

 Lykes work has focused on understanding the impact of state-sponsored violence and terror.
 She has worked mostly in Central America, in particular with the Maya peoples of Guatemala.
 She has used participatory action research and oral history as her primary research methods.
 She is the co-founder of the Martín-Baró Fund for Mental Health and Human Rights.

 She is the co-editor of the International Journal of Transitional Justice.

+In 2016, Lykes was promoted from Associate Director to Co-Director of the Center for Human Rights and International Justice at Boston College.